Joe Cullen (darts player): 2025

 Cullen qualified for the 2025 PDC World Darts Championship as the number 23 seed, receiving a bye to the second round due to his placement in the top 32, where he whitewashed Wessel Nijman 3–0 in sets.
 Following the victory, Cullen caused controversy for his post-match interview and press conference.
 He gave noticeably short answers in his interview with Sky Sports before prematurely leaving his press conference, citing a lack of respect shown to him by the media and bookmakers.
 He lost to Gerwyn Price in a sudden death leg in the third round.
 Cullen had trailed 3–0 but won the next three sets to level the match at 3–3 to force the last-set decider.
 The match was described as a "thriller" and an "Alexandra Palace classic".

 He reached the final at the opening Players Championship event of the 2025 PDC Pro Tour season.
 His run to the final included wins against reigning World Champion Luke Littler, 6–3 in the last 32, and world number one Luke Humphries, 7–6 in the semi-finals.
 Cullen lost to Rob Cross 8–3 in the final.
 He was able to win his first PDC title since 2022 at Players Championship 5, coming back from 7–4 down and surviving six missed match darts from opponent Gian van Veen to win the final 8–7.
 He won a second title at Players Championship 27 by defeating Gerwyn Price 8–7 in the final.

+2026

+At the 2026 World Championship, 32nd seed Cullen defeated Bradley Brooks 3–0 in the first round.
+Following a 3–1 loss to Mensur Suljović in the second round, Cullen criticised his opponent's antics and slow style of play during the contest, calling it "cheating" and "not darts"; Suljović denied intentionally provoking Cullen with his behaviour.
+Cullen reached the final of Players Championship 8 in March, where he was beaten 8–4 by Wessel Nijman.